 Mara Plains Camp can accommodate 14 guests sharing, plus an additional guide’s tent as required.

 Children from 8 years are welcome and can be accommodated in our family suite.

-Early morning, late afternoon and night game drives in an open, 4×4 vehicle, and local village visits.
-Balloon flights across the Maasai Mara are at an additional cost.
+Early morning, late afternoon and night game drives in an open, 4×4 vehicle as well as the option of getting to know more about the local Maasai Community.
+Horse Riding & Balloon flights across the Maasai Mara can be arranged but are at an additional cost.

 On the 35,000 acre private Olare Motorogi Conservancy which lies on the northern border of the Maasai Mara National Reserve in southwestern Kenya.

 If a camp’s success lies in its details, then Mara Plains Camp is truly blessed, located as it is on a bend in the Ntiakitiak River in the heart of the 35,000-acre Olare Motorogi Conservancy which abuts Kenya’s Maasai Mara National Reserve to its south